 Maple-Mustard Chicken Thighs

-2 pounds boneless, skinless chicken thigh (about 4 to 6 thighs)
+boneless, skinless chicken thighs (about 4 to 6 thighs)

 Arrange a rack in the middle of the oven and heat to 400°F.